christinabinns/blog/_posts/2018-08-20-bananas-Test.md

+---
+layout: post
+title: "I Know How to Use Jekyll"
+---

 A banana is an edible fruit – botanically a berry – produced by several kinds of large herbaceous flowering plants in the genus Musa.